MathiasLinux/sae_401_bo/README.md

 * MariaDB
 * Apache 2.4

+The project has been tested on AlmaLinux 8.7, AlmaLinux 9.1, Fedora 37 and Ubuntu 22.04.

 ### Installation

 The install script will install all the requirements and the web site.
 It will also create a database and a user for the